ainsey11/SSHPong/README.md

 It accepts any SSH key and any username, it was not created with security in mind, it's a little fun game because I got bored

-It's probably got some bugs and issues too, the hitboxes on the paddles aren't the greates and the "AI" component likes to have its moments
+It's probably got some bugs and issues too, the hitboxes on the paddles aren't the greatest and the "AI" component likes to have its moments

 # Usage